Skip to Content

 Pack your own souvenirs.
 Here’s a sneaky tip to keep the kids from spending all your money.
 Bring your own “souvenirs.”
 This is especially true for the glow when there will be vendors selling all manners of blinky and glowing toys.
 A quick trip to the dollar store will bag you cheap trinkets like glow sticks and punching balloons.

 Bring a flashlight to the Glow.
-By the end of the Glow it gets pretty dark and you might want the extra light to pick your way back to car, especially if you take any shortcuts away from the sidewalks.
+By the end of the Glow it gets pretty dark, and you might want the extra light to pick your way back to car, especially if you take any shortcuts away from the sidewalks.

 Keep an eye out for freebies.
 Many of the booths have promotional items to hand out to the kids!
 We’ve picked up balloons, pens, glow in the dark cups and stress balls at previous balloon glows.